benjamintanweihao/phx_gentelella/README.md

 ## NOTE: Still a WIP!

+This is also by no means a faithful port.
+Due to laziness, I've opted to not include some JS plugins such as Switchery and iCheck.

 - [X] Figure out how to extract JavaScript into its own files
 - [X] Extract Sidebar, Top Navigation, etc into partials
 - [X] Plain Page
 - [X] Login Page
 - [X] Tables Default Example with DataTable
+- [X] Form Page
 - [ ] Fix static links

 ## Starting